Choreutoscope: History

-In 1870, "The Popular Educator" featured an article about a very similar instrument (with an "intermittent motion-piece") that was produced by Greenwich engineer John Beale.
-It was called "The Dancing Skeleton" and projected a skeleton in various positions.
-An earlier article described Beale's related "Automated Picture" or "automatic face apparatus".
-This had a bust of a young lady painted on a screen, with a hole in place of the face filled in with a mechanically randomised succession of 16 different facial expressions painted on a rotating disc.
-A rotating "interceptor" (shutter disc) with 8 apertures in front of a lantern produced a stroboscopic effect that made the apparent movement of eyes, mouth and tongue look natural.
+In 1870, "The Popular Educator" featured an article about a very similar instrument (with an "intermittent motion-piece"), produced by Greenwich engineer John Beale.
+It produced an illusion called "The Dancing Skeleton" and projected the figure of a skeleton in various positions, cut through an aluminium disc (constituting lines from stencils), while an "interceptor" (shutter) cuts off the light during the movement of the disc between images.
+An earlier article in the book described Beale's related "Automated Picture" or "automatic face apparatus".
+This had a bust of a young lady painted on a screen, with a hole in place of the face filled in with a mechanically randomised succession of 16 different facial expressions painted on a rotating paper disc.
+A slotted "interceptor" disc with 8 apertures in front of a lantern produced flashes of light to illuminate the pictures when they were in place, inducing the impression of movements of eyes, mouth and tongue.
 Early British film historian Will Day claimed that Beale's choreutoscope had already been invented in 1866.

+Commercial versions of Beale's Choreutoscope were produced by optical equipment and magic lantern firm Charles Baker in London, by 1875.
+It had six pictures on a glass slide, moved intermittently together with a shutter by a cam mechanism.

+Rather than small changes between successive phases known from stroboscopic animation devices like the phenakistiscope and the zoetrope, pictures for Beale's devices feature bigger and random differences, producing a very jerky and limited type of beta movement.

-William C. Hughes created his own choreutoscope in 1884.
+William C. Hughes created a version of the choreutoscope in 1884.